 First I’d like to start this post with a huge WOOHOO to the Super Bowl XLVI Champs, the NY Giants!
 Way to go, Big Blue!

-Now let’s celebrate with this 1 Bowl Dark Chocolate Almond Layer Cake with Raspberry Buttercream Filling!
+Now let’s celebrate with this Dark Chocolate Almond Layer Cake with Raspberry Buttercream Filling!
 It’s a One to 1-bowl FEAST of a chocolate cake!

 Notice the one broken heart?
 Everyone needs to be represented on Valentines Day.

 Oh Nuts, my favorite place for all things nuts, fruits, candy etc, sent me my choice of 1 lb of Jordan Almonds to play around with – and play I did.
 I chose a Valentine mix, and after smashing some of the Jordan Almonds to smithereens, I stirred them into the ganache while it was still liquid.
 This way, you get bits of almonds and candy shell with each bite.
 Oh, but I’m not done yet.
 The ganache was then topped with the aforementioned deep pink, fresh raspberry buttercream, and let me just say; I LOVE this buttercream!

 I try to avoid food color at all costs, so for this buttercream, a fresh raspberry reduction made that possible.
 Look at that deep, hot pink hue!
 I was originally going to make Swiss or Italian meringue based buttercreams for the filling and frosting, but with this deep, dark chocolate cake and all the tempered chocolate hearts I painted, plus the chocolate shards and ganache, I thought the cake would be far too rich.
 So, I made a confectioner’s based buttercream reducing the powdered sugar in both the raspberry filling and the super, silky dark chocolate frosting, another recipe courtesy of Martha dearest.

 In order for the chocolate hearts to stick, you need a textured frosting.
 The sloppier, the better, although I ran out of frosting right here, above, so there wasn’t enough to really push them in to adhere.
 Please excuse the ugly cake board.
 I forgot to remove it before frosting the cake.